1. September 2021

 However, the vision of Peerox is not only the vision of the two founders.
 We also addressed the idea of founding start-ups out of Peerox at a joint vision evening.
 And also during job interviews, including that with Willi Sontopski.
 Willi applied to us as a software developer and told us about his own start-up idea.
 He had an app in mind that would make finding friends easier than ever.
 Even though we weren’t immediately blown away by the product idea, we were fascinated by his passion and fire.
 While he got off to a tremendously impressive start at Peerox and now leads his own small backend development team, he worked tirelessly and with seemingly endless energy on his app in his spare time.
 Suddenly, he stood in front of us and said, “I’ve finished the prototype and would love to get this out there with you guys.”

-Thanks to AI, the Conngenial app can “compare apples with oranges” and still identify the commonalities that connect at the core.
+Thanks to AI, the Conngenial app can “compare apples and oranges” and still recognize the core similarities that connect them.

 We were pretty flabbergasted and let him show us his prototype in detail for the first time.
 It quickly became clear to us that our first thought of “not-yet-a-social-app” was way off the mark.
 Willi has designed and implemented something that neither of us had ever seen before.
 It’s simple, intuitive and downright ingenious.
 The app “Conngenial” is based on describing your interests, preferences and personality via free tags.
 It also defines your search goals (friends, romantic relationships, etc.).
 A machine learning algorithm uses NLP (Natural Language Processing) to analyze this information and calculate a similarity score.
 For example, dog lovers and cat lovers have a common preference for pets.
 Another example is that downhill fans and mountain bikers share a fascination for bicycles.